adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/README.md

 6. `./displayPopupTitle` - if set to `true` it will render the value of the `./jcr:title` property through the HTML `title` attribute, otherwise a caption will be rendered
 7. `./id` - defines the component HTML ID attribute.
+8. `./dmPresetType` - defines the type of Dynamic Media image rendering, possible values are `imagePreset`, `smartCrop`.
+9. `./imagePreset` - defines the name for the Dynamic Media Image Preset to apply to the Dynamic Media image URL.
+10. `./smartCropRendition` - defines how Dynamic Media Smart Crop image renders. `SmartCrop:Auto` means that the component will automatically select Smart Crop rendition which fits the container size better; the name of specific Smart Crop rendition will force the component to render that image rendition only.
+11. `./imageModifiers` - defines additional Dynamic Media Image Serving commands separated by '&amp;'.
+Field gives complete flexibility to change Dynamic Media image rendering.

 ## Extending from This Component
 1. In case you overwrite the image's HTL script, make sure the necessary attributes for the JavaScript loading script are contained in the markup at the right position (see section below).